Disposal of Child Faeces

 5) other - specify: ............................

-Calculate the indicator's value by dividing the number of respondents who reported to dispose of their children's faeces to an improved sanitation facility (see below) by the total number of interviewed respondents and multiplying the result by 100.
+To calculate the indicator's value, divide the number of respondents who reported to dispose of their children's faeces to an improved sanitation facility (see below) by the total number of interviewed respondents.
+Multiply the result by 100 to convert it to a percentage.

 1) There are only two ways of child faeces disposal: safe and unsafe.
-Faeces are disposed in a safe way when they are put in an improved sanitation facility (pit latrine with slab, ventilated improved pit latrine, flush/ pour toilet connected to a sewer system or a septic tank, composting toilet).
+Faeces are disposed safely when put in an improved sanitation facility (pit latrine with slab, ventilated improved pit latrine, flush/ pour toilet connected to a sewer system or a septic tank, composting toilet).

 3) Ensure that all data collectors have a good understanding of what "an improved sanitation facility" means and are able to recognize it.

 4) It is recommended that this question is asked before the data collectors starts asking about other sanitation-related topics.
-Otherwise it is likely that the respondent will reply what s/he thinks the "correct answer" is.
+Otherwise the respondent will likely reply what s/he thinks the "correct answer" is.

 5) Ask this question only to households with children younger than 3 years.
-Often, the younger the children are, the more likely it is that the caretakers do not dispose of her/his faeces in a safe way.
+Often, the younger the children are, the more likely it is that the caregivers do not dispose of her/his faeces safely.